 Dr. Angkoon Phinyomark

 The human body is a biomechanical structure that is made up of three systems: muscular system, skeletal system and neural system.
 These three systems (the so-called "Neuro-Musculo-Skeletal System'') are profoundly interconnected and a change in one system affects other two systems.
 Unfortunately, researchers often study human body systems and develop related computing technologies in relative isolation.
 To develop the ability to conduct research on these three major systems together, my academic career has taken me on a journey.
-Since 2009, I have developed an H-index of 33 (i10-index of 58) and my 122 published refereed journals, book chapters, conference proceedings, abstracts, and invited talks have been cited 4581 times.
-Forty-one papers have been published in ISI indexed journals (24 as the first author).
+Since 2009, I have developed an H-index of 43 (i10-index of 76) and my 129 published refereed journals, book chapters, conference proceedings, abstracts, and invited talks have been cited 7821 times.
+Forty-five papers have been published in ISI indexed journals (25 as the first author).

 The muscular system together with the skeletal system form the musculoskeletal system which is responsible for movement of the human body.
 To expand my knowledge and experience with the musculo-skeletal system, my second postdoctoral research position (2013-2016) at the University of Calgary, Canada, was aimed at advanced machine learning approaches, involving thousands of runners and walkers, to detect both major and subtle changes in "Gait Biomechanics" for the purpose of injury prevention and optimal rehabilitation.
 These two systems, however, are controlled through the nervous system.
 Therefore, a study of the brain and nervous system (so-called "Neuroscience") is necessary.
 As a researcher (2016-2017) at ISI Foundation, Italy, my research was aimed at a set of techniques rooted in algebraic topology, collectively referred to as topological data analysis (TDA), to study human brain functional connectivity in neurodegenerative diseases.